soundaryapoovaiah/ai-diagnostic-ticket-triage/README.md

-**AI Diagnostic Ticket Triage API** is a production-style Java Spring Boot backend that uses AI to classify IT support tickets, predict severity, route incidents to the right team, retrieve similar historical tickets using PostgreSQL `pgvector`, and store every AI or human decision in an audit trail.
+**AI Diagnostic Ticket Triage API**
+It is a production-style Java Spring Boot backend that uses AI to classify IT support tickets, predict severity, route incidents to the right team, retrieve similar historical tickets using PostgreSQL `pgvector`, and store every AI or human decision in an audit trail.

 This project demonstrates practical backend engineering across: